-The NACES MPA is a unique site in the North East Atlantic, oceanographically as well as ecologically.
-It demonstrates a high abundance and diversity of seabirds, and non-seabird taxa, including cetaceans, turtles, elasmobranchs and fish are also known to occur at the site.
-The Site encompasses important foraging areas for threatened seabird species.
+The [proposed] MPA is a unique site in the North East Atlantic, oceanographically as well as ecologically.
+It demonstrates a high abundance and diversity of seabirds, and also is also an important area for other non-seabird taxa, including cetaceans, turtles, elasmobranchs and fish.
+It also encompasses important foraging areas for threatened species.

-The NACES MPA encloses a globally unique location; a region of year-round vigorous horizontal and vertical mixing where waters from the tropical/subtropical Atlantic encounter water from the subpolar Atlantic and from the Arctic Ocean, promoting enhanced primary productivity and diversity.
+The [proposed] MPA encloses a globally unique location; a region of year-round vigorous horizontal and vertical mixing where waters from the tropical/subtropical Atlantic encounter water from the subpolar Atlantic and from the Arctic Ocean, promoting enhanced primary productivity and diversity.